Crash claims life of 2 Orland residents

-LAGRANGE — A two-vehicle accident Monday afternoon claimed the life of two Orland residents.
+LAGRANGE — A two-vehicle crash Monday afternoon claimed the life of two Orland residents.

 The LaGrange County Sheriff’s Office responded to the two-vehicle crash at U.S. 20 and C.R.
 250W in LaGrange County Monday at 1:46 p.m.